yuxinqi030812/assigment-1/README.md

 **Important**: We determine that a mutant is killed when a JUnit test includes a failed test.
 Because of this, if a test case fails when applied to the original source code, it will also fail on most of your mutants and staff mutants.
 If you find a test that is supposed to pass according to the specifications but fails in the original source code, please let us know via a private thread showing your test cases on the discussion board.

-For the Mutant score, we award 1 mark if your JUnit test kills all of your own mutants, meaning some tests in your JUnit suitests fail when applied to your mutants.
+For the Mutant score, we award 1 mark if your JUnit test kills all of your own mutants, meaning some tests in your JUnit tests fail when applied to your mutants.
 If not all mutants are killed, we calculate the mark using the following formula:
 ```
 Mutant_score = (mutants_killed / 5) * (1 - penalty_for_equivalent_mutant)